 Nutrisystem is a monthly meal-delivery diet based on a combination of balanced nutrition, portion control, and calorie restriction.

 The main idea is that you burn more calories than you consume, and losing weight is easier when your eating habits are structured.
-With Nutrisystem you eat 6 smaller meals and snacks a day, which helps to control your blood sugar and improve your metabolism.
+With Nutrisystem you Start quickly with Turbo 13 and eat 6 smaller meals and snacks a day, which helps to control your blood sugar and improve your metabolism.

 These meals are high in protein, “smart” carbs, and fiber which makes you feel fuller, longer.
 You supplement these prepared meals with fresh fruits and vegetables from the grocery store.

 Nutrisystem knows that most diets fail because of bad eating habits.
 Also, determining food nutrition, portion size, and preparation are time consuming and frustrating.
 Nutrisystem takes most of the burden off the consumer by providing meals that are pre-made, measured, and “perfectly portioned” so that you know exactly what to eat and when without thinking about it first.

 There Are 4 Plan Level Options: